Johns Hopkins School of Medicine: Governance

 The Johns Hopkins University School of Medicine is led by Ronald J. Daniels, president of Johns Hopkins University, and Theodore DeWeese, dean of the medical faculty and chief executive officer of Johns Hopkins Medicine.
 Kevin Sowers serves as president of Johns Hopkins Health System and executive vice president of Johns Hopkins Medicine.

 Notable people

 Nobel laureates

-As of 2024, 29 Nobel laureates have been affiliated with Johns Hopkins University as faculty, fellows, residents, or graduates, with 17 out of the 29 being associated with the School of Medicine specifically, including 15 out of the university's 18 laureates for the Nobel Prize in Physiology or Medicine and 2 out of the university's 6 laureates for the Nobel Prize in Chemistry.
+As of 2026, the 17 out of the total 29 Nobel laureates associated with Johns Hopkins have come from the School of Medicine, including 15 out of the university's 18 laureates in Physiology or Medicine and 2 out of the 6 laureates for Chemistry.
 Two laureates, Peter Agre and Gregg Semenza, are current faculty at the School of Medicine.

 The 1985 Nobel Peace Prize was awarded to International Physicians for the Prevention of Nuclear War (IPPNW).
 Two of the six founding members of the organization, Bernard Lown (M.D.
 1945) and James E. Muller (M.D.
 1969) were graduates of the Johns Hopkins School of Medicine.